sofiaguglielmini/graphSI/README.md

 GraphSI provides tools for selection and post-selection inference in undirected graphical models.

 ## Features
-- **Graph selection**: Estimate the structure of an undirected graphical model from a data matrix using Lasso or Elastic Net
+- **Graph selection**: Estimate the structure of an undirected graphical model from a data matrix using the Lasso, Elastic Net, SCAD or MCP penalties
 - **Data-splitting inference**: Split the data to separate selection and inference, overcoming selection bias.
 - **Polyhedral selective inference**: Compute asymptotic post-selection inference for the selected edges, using the entire data for selection and inference and conditioning on selection